phodal/shire/docs/shire/shire-hobbit-hole.md

     InsertBeforeSelection("Insert content before the currently selected content"), RunPanel("Show Result in Run panel which is the bottom of the IDE"), OnPaste("Copy the content to the clipboard"),
-    RightPanel("Show Result in Right panel which is the right of the IDE") ;
+    RightPanel("Show Result in Right panel which is the right of the IDE"), StreamDiff("Use streaming diff to show the result") ;
 }
 ```